hambosto/sweetbyte/README.md

 - **User Interfaces:** The `cli` and `interactive` packages provide two distinct ways for users to interact with the application.
 Both interfaces are built on top of the `processor` package.
 - **Core Logic:** The `processor`, `stream`, and `task pool` packages form the core of the application.
 The `processor` package orchestrates the high-level workflow, the `stream` package handles concurrent, chunk-based file processing, and the `task pool` package manages concurrent task execution.
 - **Cryptographic & Data Processing:** This layer contains the packages that implement the cryptographic and data processing primitives.
 These packages are responsible for encryption, key derivation, header serialization, compression, error correction, and padding.
 They are primarily consumed by the `task pool` package.
 - **Utilities & Support:** This layer provides a set of utility and support packages that are used throughout the application.
-These packages handle file management (`filemanager`), UI components (`tui`), configuration, and other miscellaneous tasks.
+These packages handle file management (`file`), UI components (`ui`), configuration, and other miscellaneous tasks.
 The `types` package contains common data structures used throughout the application.

 ## 📦 File Format